ice-nine-as/hellox-client/README.md

 ## Project structure

-All the significant code in the X50 app is server-side Node/client-side ES5.
-Non-server code is written in ESNext with ES Modules.
 The project is served through `Express`, it is written in `Typescript` and `React` (with `JSX`), and it uses `Webpack` and `Babel` to bundle and transpile code such that it can run on all recent devices with Javascript capabilities.
-The `universal-react-component` package is also used to take simultaneous advantage of code-splitting (reducing the time, process, and space expenditures associated with each request) and server-side rendering (enabling the app to work more natively on phones as a Progressive Web App, and ensuring that semantic content is loaded and read by web crawlers for SEO purposes).
+The `universal-react-component` package, and several other packages from the `universal-react` ecosystem, are used to take simultaneous advantage of code-splitting (reducing the time, process, and space expenditures associated with each request) and server-side rendering (enabling the app to work more natively on phones as a Progressive Web App, and ensuring that semantic content is loaded and read by web crawlers for SEO purposes).

 ## Pull requests